httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Note:

-: A server that acts as an alternative service {{?RFC7838}} might remove the origin that a client creates the connection for by sending an ORIGIN frame.
-The single value that is in the newly-initialized Origin Set will contain the port of the alternative service rather than that of the origin.
-For instance, a client making requests for "https://example.com" that is directed to an alternative at ("h2", "x.example.net", "8443") will seed the origin set with "https://example.com:8443".
+: A server that acts as an alternative service {{?RFC7838}} might invalidate the connection for use with the origin that initiated use of the alternative by sending an ORIGIN frame.
+If the port on the alternative service is different from the origin that caused the alternative to be used, that origin won't be automatically included in the Origin Set.
+The entry with which the Origin Set is initialized includes the port of the alternative service rather than that of the origin.
+For instance, a client making requests for "https://example.com" that is directed to an alternative service at ("h2", "x.example.net", "8443") will seed the origin set with "https://example.com:8443".
 This problem can be avoided by explicitly including an origin with the correct port in the ORIGIN frame.